raspberrypilearning/freecad-dice/en/step_4.md

 Your perspective on your dice should change, and you the tab will switch to the **Tasks** tab.
 --- /task ---

-To make sure that the pips are all placed accurately you will need to create a construction sketch to begin with.
-This sketch is a little like a guide, helping you to accurately place the remaining sketch.
+To make sure that the pips are all placed accurately you will need to create a construction geometery to begin with.
+This is a little like a guide, helping you to accurately place the remaining sketch.

 --- task ---
 Click on the drop down arrow next to the *Create a regular polygon in the sketcher* icon.